 This report provides estimates of medical care utilization and expenditures for children with special health care needs (CSHCN).
-Presented data are from the 2000 Medical Expenditure Panel Survey (MEPS) which collects nationally representative data on health care use, expenditures, source of payment, insurance coverage, and the quality of care for the U.S. civilian noninstitutionalized population and which is sponsored by the Agency for Healthcare Research and Quality.
-In identifying CSHCN, it uses the Children with Special Health Care Needs (CSHCN) Screener instrument developed through a Child and Adolescent Health Measurement Initiative (CAHMI) under the coordination of the Foundation for Accountability.
+Presented data are from the 2000 Medical Expenditure Panel Survey (MEPS), which collects nationally representative data on health care use, expenditures, source of payment, insurance coverage, and the quality of care for the U.S. civilian noninstitutionalized population and which is sponsored by the Agency for Healthcare Research and Quality.
+In identifying CSHCN, MEPS uses the CSHCN screener instrument developed through a Child and Adolescent Health Measurement Initiative (CAHMI) under the coordination of the Foundation for Accountability.
 The CSHCN screener instrument was added to MEPS starting in 2000.
 This report provides estimates according to special health care need (SHCN) status.
-These estimates include demographic and other personal or family characteristics of the child, health care utilization and expenditures, and burden of child's health care costs upon the family (out-of-pocket medical expenditures for the child as a percent of family income).
+These estimates include demographic and other personal or family characteristics of the child, health care utilization and expenditures, and burden of child's health care costs upon the family (out-of-pocket medical expenditures for the child as a percentage of family income).